Aseel-Dweedar/theory/mongo.md

   A queryable object whose contents are defined by an aggregation pipeline on other collections or views.

+- **.what is the importance of the schema feature in mongoose?**

+  defines the structure of the documents in your collection.

 - **how to make a relations in mongodb?**